mich181189/dumpalloc/fileformat.md

 ## Composite Types
 ### String
-Strings shall be expressed as a 4 byte length followed by the literal characters.
+Strings are expressed as a 4 byte length followed by the literal characters.
 Any non-ascii values should be expressed as UTF-8 code points.
 Strings are not NULL terminated.